Jbrito6492/MVP/README.md

 ## Description

-> What's the Move is a server-side rendered communication application utilizng hashtags to see what is trending in the area, and connect with others.
+> What's the Move is a server-side rendered communication application utilizng hashtags to see what is trending in order to connect with others.

 #### Tech Stack